renuo/applications-setup-guide/ruby_on_rails/README.md

 1. [Create an Application Server](create_application_server.md)
 1. [Configure Continuous Deployment](configure_cd.md)

-Once here your app should be up and running on all three environments.
+Once here, your app should be up and running on all three environments.

 It's now time to introduce some more tools which will help you and the team to keep a high quality during the project development.